 - Serve with a nice, crusty, Italian bread drizzled with olive oil.
 YUM!

-- Try other types of lower sodium or lower fat sausage to switch things up.
+- Try other types of low sodium or low fat sausage to switch things up.
+Slices of smoked chicken or turkey sausage also work well in this recipe.

 - You may use prepared dry beans as well if preferred.